openstack-archive/stx-docs/doc/source/installation_guide/latest/installation_libvirt_qemu.rst

 Configure networks
 ******************

-Configure the network bridges using setup_network.sh before doing anything else.
-It will create 4 bridges named stxbr1, stxbr2, stxbr3 and stxbr4.
+Before doing anything else, configure the network bridges using setup_network.sh.
+Configuration creates four bridges named stxbr1, stxbr2, stxbr3 and stxbr4.
 Set the BRIDGE_INTERFACE environment variable if you need to change stxbr to something unique.

 ::